Halokavod/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5.This function reverses a string.

-6.This function prints every other character of a string, starting with the first character, followed by a new
+6.This function prints every other character of a string, starting with the first character, followed by a new line.

+7.This function prints the second half of the string.